 In practice, by providing properties which appeal to the types of tenants who want extra peace of mind in terms of stability they are also prepared to pay for that peace of mind.
 Many of my properties are typical family homes near to good schools, otherwise they are suburban bungalows which appeal to baby boomers and retired people.
 When I explain what a Deed of Assurance is to them they love it and often choose my properties over comparable properties for that reason alone.
 In many cases I’ve had several people bidding against each other to move into one of my properties despite there being plenty of comparable alternatives at lower prices.
 The reason they are prepared to pay more is for that peace of mind and legally documented assurance.

 If you have the right type of properties to attract long term, good quality tenants, don’t stitch yourself or your tenant up with a long term AST or Shelters Stable Rental Contract.
 Consider the benefits to all concerned of offering a Deed of Assurance instead.
 Give your tenants the peace of mind they want and an incentive for them to perform to your requirements impeccably.
 It’s then a true win/win situation.
 Tenants know that if they perform you will have to pay up if you take possession of your property.
-On the flip side you may well stand a far better chance of being able to attract the tenants you really want, a premium rent and less voids periods to.
+On the flip side you may well stand a far better chance of being able to attract the tenants you really want, a premium rent and less voids periods too.

 To purchase the Deed of Assurance document template please see below.
 The price is £97 for unlimited personal use.
-100% of funds raised are donated to The GOOD Landlords Campaign.